 Duh.
 No kidding.
 So, beer drinkers like the taste of the beer they drink?
 Who would have thought.
 And I thought beer drinkers HATE their favorite beer.
 A few respondents might tell you it’s cheapest.
 And a few will tell you they have no favorite.
 Beer brand managers KNOW that the reason for preference is not taste.

 It may be an affinity for a brand message.
 And, it might be the style.

 The problem is beer drinkers can’t tell most beers from the rest except for style.
 Beacause taste is the least acute memory sense.

 Reinventing the brand’s position

-Brand repositioning requires you to understand the brand’s permissions, while identifying barriers to trial and acceptance.
+Brand repositioning requires you to first understand the underlying problem.
+Then you must reevaluate the brand’s permissions, while identifying barriers to trial and acceptance.
 It demands that you reflect your target audiences’ values.

 This is about more than price and awareness.

 So, we create the quantitative questionnaire strategically.
 Because we model behavior, we test the brand’s propositions.
-And we ask questions on a Likert scale.
+We do this in more than one way and test multiple hypotheses.
+Then we ask questions on a Likert scale.

 Why?
 Because repositioning your brand demands that you learn intensities, not simply agreement or dissonance.